Investment Grade vs Non Investment Grade Bonds: 25+ Year Comparison Through Q1 2026

 Over the past 25 years, the performance comparison between investment grade and non-investment grade bonds reveals a compelling story of risk and reward.
 While both asset classes have delivered positive returns, their performance patterns have varied significantly across different economic environments.

-Annual Return Comparison (2000-2025)
+Annual Return Comparison (2000 to Q1 2026)

 Time Period Investment Grade Bonds High-Yield Bonds S&P 500 (for comparison)